biancamika/digital-garden/content/notes/3. Permanent Notes/The attention economy is when we treat human attention as a finite commodity.md

 ---
-title: The attention economy is when we treat human attention as a finite commodity
+title: "The attention economy is when we treat human attention as a finite commodity"
 ---
 ## Reference
 - **Source:**